tarajarell/Election_Analysis/README.md

 ### Additional uses
 This script is useful for future elections to provide analysis on, in the event of additional data being provided.

 1. This code could be modified to run an analysis on voters by city rather than counties.
-2. This script could be modified to provide the

 ![Code_Counties.jpg]( https://github.com/tarajarell/Election_Analysis/blob/master/Resources/Code_Counties.jpg)
 ![Code_Shells.jpg]( https://github.com/tarajarell/Election_Analysis/blob/master/Resources/Code_Shells.jpg)

+If data for cities rather than counties is provided, this script can be modified to code for an analysis of voter turnout by city.